How I Built My App-Based Business, And How You Can Do It Too

 How easy or difficult was taking PrimU from idea to reality?

-A few sleepless nights and still more sleepless nights, but very exciting.
+A few sleepless nights and still more sleepless nights, but it was very exciting.

 How useful was your previous IT experience in launching PrimU?